 Now, obviously, I’m not recommending you undergo a complete home make-over before bringing baby home.
 But there are definitely some simple changes you can make to help create a healthier space for your little bundle of joy.

 - Quit the fragrance.
 I might sound like a broken record to those of you who have been following me for a while, but I really can’t emphasize enough the importance of getting rid of synthetic fragrance.
 This includes in your cleaners, laundry products, body care products, and room sprays.
 Babies don’t need lotions and creams at first, so skip those altogether in the early days.
 If you feel like you need to get some later on, make sure they are truly fragrance free (you have to read ingredients to figure this out).
 Check out my green vs greenwashed brand list here.

 - Create a healthy registry.
 Babies really need very little.
-So skip the stuff that’s really not needed (like wipe warmers), and instead ask for non-toxic change pads, nursing pillows, mattresses, cribs, onesies, etc. One of my favourite online shops happens to have most of these, so definitely check out Organic Lifestyle.
+So skip the stuff that’s really not needed (like wipe warmers), and instead ask for non-toxic change pads, nursing pillows, mattresses, cribs, onesies, etc. I’ve put together a Guide to Creating a Healthy Baby Registry, which you can get here.